SiliconLabsSoftware/bluetooth_applications/bluetooth_distance_monitor/README.md

 - Open the Simplicity Connect app on your smartphone and allow the permission requested the first time it is opened.

-- Find your device in the Bluetooth Browser, advertising as *Distance*, and tap Connect.
+- Find your device in the Bluetooth Browser, advertising as _Distance_, and tap Connect.
 Then you need accept the pairing request when connected for the first time.
 For iOS devices, enter the passkey (passkey default as **123456** (app_config.h: DISTANCE_MONITOR_PASSKEY)) to confirm authentication for the pairing process for the first time.
 For Android devices, the user must accept a pairing request first and do as above.
 After that, wait for the connection to be established and the GATT database to be loaded.

+> [!NOTE]
+>
-_Note_: The pairing process on Android and iOS devices is different.
+> The pairing process on Android and iOS devices is different.
 For more information, refer to [bluetooth security](https://github.com/SiliconLabs/bluetooth_stack_features/tree/master/security).

 **Read/Write characteristics:**